My Spring Herb & Parmesan Popovers are golden brown and crusty on the outside and airy on the inside. Get my tips on how to make the perfect popovers!

 Now that winter is over, put those dried spices back in the cabinet and try sprucing up your culinary creations with some of the fresh, spring herbs that are abundant at the market.
 Fresh herbs add bright flavor and color to a variety of dishes.
 Here are a few herbs to try this season: dill, parsley, chives, oregano, mint, basil and thyme.
 Many people may be hesitant to buy fresh herbs because they buy them for one recipe and then are not sure about how to use them up.
 Fortunately, there are numerous ways to use up fresh herbs.
-Here are just a few ideas to get you started:

 - Toss them into fresh salads like a Spanish salad with fennel, oranges and parsley or a quinoa salad with strawberries and basil.